felixsuwarno/fintech-duitku-wallet-topup-analytics/README.md

 </p>

 #### Key Insights

-- Mandiri dominates at launch, with early volume dependent on a single bank and elevated channel concentration risk
+- At launch, most transactions went through Mandiri, meaning the platform relied heavily on one bank at the start.
-- Bank share diversifies rapidly, as onboarding BRI and BNI reduces single-partner dependency and improves platform resilience
+- Over time, usage spread more evenly as BRI and BNI were added.
-- BRI becomes the primary volume driver, indicating stronger customer preference, availability, or incentive effectiveness
+- BRI eventually became the most used bank, suggesting customers found it easier or more attractive to use.
-- BNI shows a mid-cycle spike before declining, suggesting campaign-driven volume rather than sustained behavior
+- BNI saw a temporary increase in usage, but that increase did not last.
-- Post-October share reallocation across banks, as users switch channels instead of exiting, signaling active channel choice over pure churn
+- After October, the mix of transaction volume across banks changed, rather than declining evenly across all banks.

 <br><br>
 ---